 Caring for Roses Is Easier than You Think

 The last thing you need in your hectic day is a high-maintenance flower in your garden.
 Fortunately, caring for roses is not as complicated as it is often thought to be.
-With a little extra attention to feeding, watering and pruning, roses will transform and elevate your garden, whether you're working with easy-to-grow miniature roses, shrubs or the more challenging climbing varieties.
+Whether you're working with easy-to-grow miniature roses, shrubs, or the more challenging climbing varieties, a little extra attention to feeding, watering, and pruning, roses will transform and elevate your garden.

 Roses should be fed in the early spring just as their leaves begin to grow.
-Roses that bloom continuously are hungry and benefit from nourishment, so feed your roses every 2 weeks with a water soluble rose food, such as Miracle-Gro® Water Soluble Rose Food.
-Or, for a longer lasting solution, use a continuous release plant food, such as Miracle-Gro® Shake 'n Feed® Continuous Release Rose Plant Food, which will feed for up to 3 months.
+Roses that bloom continuously are hungry and benefit from nourishment, so feed your roses every 2 weeks with water-soluble rose food, such as Miracle-Gro® Water Soluble Rose Food.
+Or, for a longer-lasting solution, use continuous-release plant food, such as Miracle-Gro® Shake 'n Feed® Rose & Bloom Plant Food, which will feed for up to 3 months.

 Protecting Your Roses In Winter

 Roses need a little time to prepare for winter.
-Stop feeding them in late summer and removing faded blooms in early fall.
+Stop feeding them in late summer and hold off on removing faded blooms once early fall arrives.
 This will encourage them to slow their growth and enter the dormant stage before winter.
-After a hard frost has caused most of the leaves to fall of the plant, cover the base of your rose bushes with a 10 to 12 inch layer of well-drained compost or mulch.
+After a hard frost has caused most of the leaves to fall off the plant, cover the base of your rose bushes with a 10 to 12-inch layer of well-drained compost or mulch.
 If you live in a particularly cold climate, you can also wrap your rose bushes in burlap or cover them with extruded-foam caps (also known as rose cones) to help protect your roses during the winter.
 The key is to not cover your roses too early - wait until the temperatures stay cold.